All Episodes

 So he will sing or compose so they can prosecute or impeach Trump.

-It seems that we're now off in what's he taxi medallions, lying on bank applications, paying not filing your taxes and paying the proper amount of tax, which by the way, we those are all lessons people should learn in life because you shouldn't do those things.
+It seems that we're now off in, let's see, taxi medallions, lying on bank applications, paying, not filing your taxes and paying the proper amount of tax, which, by the way, those are all lessons people should learn in life because you shouldn't do those things.

-I'm not saying you should, but um but it seems to be really a far from what Russia collusion started out to be.
+I'm not saying you should, but it seems to be really afar from what Russia collusion started out to be.

-Well, the Sean the Nana the Manafort case had absolutely nothing to do with Russia, had nothing to do with the president.
+Well, Sean, the Manafort case had absolutely nothing to do with Russia, had nothing to do with the president.

-But you and I can talk about this with all our sincerity, while Mr. Manafort is going to be facing possibly as much as ten years in prison for that.
+But you and I can talk about this with all our sincerity, while Mr. Manafort is going to be facing possibly as much as 10 years in prison for that.

-And so Judge Ellis was correct in that a comment he made, uh, although it may have been a little bit injudicious, it certainly was accurate.
+And so Judge Ellis was correct in that comment he made, although it may have been a little bit injudicious.

-And uh this it's clear, you know, the only reason he was prosecuted ne by the special counsel was because of what they're doing.
+And it's clear, you know, the only reason he was prosecuted by the special counsel was because of what they're doing.

-No, they're those are prosecuted if it's the case is appropriate by U.S. Attorney's Office is every day.
+No, those are prosecuted, if the case is appropriate, by U.S. attorney's offices every day.

 Well, and then also there are people that commit crimes, which raises a whole other question that I want to ask you about.

-A president can look at the payment or or the issue of the payment.
+So President Ken look at the payment or the issue of the payment.

-Now, number one, I think it's atrocious that Lanny Davis, I mean, now he's backtracking on what he had said, but it became a huge massive report at the time that you know he's out there telling people that Michael Cohn is information that in fact he knew that Trump knew and Trump was aware of and actually approved of the meeting at Trump Tower, etc.
+Now, number one, I think it's atrocious that Lanny Davis, I mean, now he's backtracking on what he had said, but it became a huge, massive report at the time that, you know, he's out there telling people that Michael Cohn is information that in fact he knew that Trump knew and Trump was aware of and actually approved of the meeting at Trump Tower, et cetera, with this Russian who met with Fusion GPS leaders before and after the meeting, who turns out also to be a client of Fusion GPS.

-And yet it CNN runs with it, the news media runs with it, and then he says, Oh, never mind.
+And yet CNN runs with it, the news media runs with it, and then he says, oh, never mind.

-That's a big deal p in terms of the press for the president.
+That's a big deal in terms of the press for the president.

-He does not have a cooperation agreement, which means to me it's a non-cooperative plea.
+He does not have a cooperation agreement, which means to me.

-In other words, is what I I think that's the proper legal legalistic yeah.
+In other words, I think that's the proper legalistic.

 To me, it means that the prosecutors in the Southern District were not sufficiently confident that what he's telling was the truth, or to put it this way, they don't think he's a viable witness.

-They think that he's told so many stories so many different ways, every which way of a Sunday, that they would not use him if they bring any kind of a case.
+They think that he's told so many stories, so many different ways, every which way of Sunday, that they would not use him if they bring any kind of a case.

 I almost took it, and this is just total conjecture on my part, interpretation on my part.